-Returning to the more literal meaning of the charge for humanity in relation to Creation, the implications of this are delightfully expressed in the well known Midrash on the book of Ecclesiastes (Ecclesiastes Rabbah 7 Section 28) which will be familiar to many of you.
-The Midrash states:-

-"In the hour when the Holy One Blessed Be He created the first human being, He took him and let him pass before all His works in the Garden of Eden and said to him, "See my works, how fine and excellent they are.
+Returning to the more literal meaning of the charge for humanity in relation to Creation, the implications of this are expressed in the Midrash on the book of Ecclesiastes (Kohelet Rabbah 7 Section 28):- "In the hour when the Holy One Blessed Be He created the first human being, He took him and let him pass before all His works in the Garden of Eden and said to him, "See my works, how fine and excellent they are.
 All that I have created for you I have created them.
 Think upon this and do not corrupt or destroy my world; for if you corrupt it there is no one to set it right after you."

-Now this beautiful little homily contains three essentially three lessons which I will elaborate upon as three pillars of my presentation, in keeping with Rabbi Cohen's introduction.
+This beautiful little homily contains three essentially three lessons which I will elaborate upon as three pillars of my presentation.

-The first important message in this story is the principle of Divine ownership - the Creation belongs to God who made it.
-This is expressed most categorically in relation to the Sabbatical year (which I will speak about in a little more detail later) in Leviticus 25 Verse 23, where God is presented as saying, "For the earth is mine and you are sojourners and temporary residents in it with me."
-Fundamental to the Biblical description of the reality in which we live and the way in which we should conduct ourselves in relation to the cosmos itself, is the understanding that we are tenants in this world - a world that belongs to its Creator.
+The first important message in this story is the principle of Divine ownership.
+The Creation belongs to God who made it.
+This is expressed most categorically in relation to the Sabbatical year (to which I will refers in more detail below) in Leviticus 25 Verse 23, where God is presented as saying, "For the earth is mine and you are sojourners and temporary residents in it with me."

+Fundamental to the Biblical description of the reality in which we live and the way in which we should conduct ourselves in relation to the cosmos itself, is the understanding that we are but tenants in this world - a world that belongs to its Creator.

 And this awareness is in fact something that Jewish Tradition seeks to instil in our daily consciousness, even hourly consciousness.
-This is expressed through one of the most central liturgical functions in Jewish tradition that Judaism doesn't even really think of as liturgical because it is so much an integral part of Jewish practice and life.
-This is the concept of the brachah, blessing, which was also alluded to yesterday.
+This is expressed through one of the most central liturgical functions in Jewish tradition that Judaism doesn't really even think of as liturgical because it is so much an integral part of Jewish practice and life.
+This is the concept of the brachah, blessing.
 In fact the obligation of brachot, blessings, is the injunction for constant awareness and acknowledgement of Divine ownership.

-In the tractate of the Talmud precisely called Brachot, on folio 35a, we are told that if one consumes anything in this world of benefit or pleasure without making a brachah, one is a thief, because one has not acknowledged the ownership - the Divine ownership - of that from which one has benefitted.
+In the Talmudic tractate (precisely called) Brachot,(folio 35a) we are told that if one consumes anything in this world of benefit or pleasure without making a brachah, one is a thief; because one has not acknowledged the ownership - the Divine ownership - of that from which one has benefitted.

 The Talmud addresses an apparent contradiction in Psalms.
 Whereas in the first verse of Psalm 24, it says "the earth is the Lord's and the fullness thereof", indicating Divine ownership of it all; another verse in Psalm 115 verse 16 declares, "The heavens are the heavens of the Lord and the earth He has given to human beings", which implies that He has given it to us and it is thus ours to own.